GoogleCloudPlatform/k8s-sqldb-operator/README.md

 ## Example Workflows: PostgreSQL

+All example manifests are located under `config/samples`.

 Before starting any of the workflows below, run following commands:
 1. Run the operator:
 `make run`
 _Note: You can also build an image of the operator and deploy it using a pod._

+2. Run a NFS server (for storing backup file):
+`kubectl apply -f config/samples/nfs.yaml`

-2. Run an `alpine` pod and get a shell to its container:
+3. Run an `alpine` pod and get a shell to its container:
 `kubectl run --generator=run-pod/v1 --image=alpine:latest -it alpine -- /bin/sh`

-3. Install the container with `psql` terminal:
+4. Install the container with `psql` terminal:
 `apk add --update postgresql-client`
-_Note: The operator accesses the PostgreSQL instances with username `john` and password `abc` via a Kubernetes Service resource named `sqldb-<name-of-sqldb>-svc`._

 ##### Instance Creation